Shekharrajak/shekharrajak.github.io/README.md

 * The site is fully mobile responsive.
 You will enjoy it's view in mobile :)

 If you want to add something new in this repo, your PR is welcome.

+## Related to GSoC Project :

+Solveset returns a set object and a set object takes care of all types of output.
+This project aimed to implement Non-linear multivariate Equation solver (nonlinsolve, substitution function), improved Trigonometric equation solver, Diophantine equation solver (Integer solution using solveset_integer function), Simplified Trigonometric solution.